niklaskobi/django-sso/README.md

-Any thinks: me@davidhaker.ru
+Any thoughts: me@davidhaker.ru

-With love to open source!
+With love for open source!